Caphyon/clang-power-tools/docs/README.md

-This Visual Studio extension helps Visual Studio C++ developers leverage Clang/LLVM tools like clang-tidy in order to perform various code transformations and fixes like modernizing code to C++11/14/17 and finding subtle latent bugs with its static analyzer and ‘cppcoreguidelines’ modules (Guidelines Support Library).
+Clang Power Tools is a free Visual Studio extension helps Visual Studio C++ developers leverage Clang/LLVM tools like clang-tidy in order to perform various code transformations and fixes like modernizing code to C++11/14/17 and finding subtle latent bugs with its static analyzer and ‘cppcoreguidelines’ modules (Guidelines Support Library).

 ### Download